matteomastrogiuseppe/Multirobot-Exploration-and-Mapping/README.md

 ```bash
 roslaunch multi_explore multi_explore.launch
 ```

+The global map generally spawns after 20 seconds in ROS time, because of the map merger initial overhead.
+The first run will take more time, because some functions will be compiled in machine code through the _Numba_ library.
+After the first run, everything is stored in the cache, so no need to wait for the compilation at every launch.

 Final point-cloud is stored into a `.db` database file. n order to obtain the final Point Cloud run the following module in a bash terminal